IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 ## Generating Tokens for UID2 Sharing

-When a sharing participant is sending a UID2 to another sharing participant, the raw UID2 must be encrypted into a UID2 token.
+When a sharing participant is sending a UID2 to another sharing participant, the raw UID2 must be encrypted into a UID2 sharing token.

 For example, when a sharing participant sends a UID2 outside the participant infrastructure, such as to an API endpoint or to a location such as S3 where it is accessible to another participant, the UID2 must be encrypted into a UID2 token.